seekrcentral/seekrflow/docs/getting_started.rst

     globus-compute-endpoint configure my_seekr_endpoint

-At this point, one should modify the file at ~/.globus-compute/my_seekr_endpoint/config.yaml in order to properly make full use of the HSP resource's full capabilities.
+At this point, one should modify the file at ~/.globus-compute/my_seekr_endpoint/config.yaml in order to properly make full use of the HPC resource's full capabilities.

 Here is an example Globus Compute Endpoint configuration file that I used for the NCSA Delta supercomputer: